ericnantel/dotfiles/NOTES.md

 Date: 2025-05-16
 I found out that Wezterm without Tmux running does not seem to fix the $LANG issue (É) on GNU/Linux.
 So that could be a bug.
+Date: 2025-05-20
+I updated IdeaVim Config; although the plugin is still incomplete.
+For instance, mapping keys to call a command will not work.
+Even calling Actions like their tutorials are not working..
+Too bad, it had potential to be good..
+Date: 2025-05-21
+I found out that Vim set path+=** works on Windows; unlike MacOS or GNU/Linux.
+Neovim has no issue with the path.
+Could it be a bug ?